kubernetes/contributor-site/content/en/blog/2023/sig-network-spotlight.md

 as much as you possibly can about networking, SIG Network is a great place to join in and grow your knowledge.

-If you've ever wondered how Kubernetes `Service` API works or wanted to implement an ingress controller, this is a great place to join in.
-If you wanted to dig down deep into the inner workings of CNI, or how the network interfaces at the `Pod` level are configured, you can do that here as well.
+If you've ever wondered how Kubernetes Service API works or wanted to implement an ingress controller, this is a great place to join in.
+If you wanted to dig down deep into the inner workings of CNI, or how the network interfaces at the pod level are configured, you can do that here as well.

 We have an awesome and diverse community of people from just about every kind of background you can imagine.
 This is a great place to share ideas and raise